 The decision to send out notifications is made in the service check and host check logic.
 The calculations for whether a notification is to be sent are only triggered when processing a host or service check corresponding to that notification; they are not triggered simply because the <notification_interval> has passed since a previous notification was sent.
 Host and service notifications occur in the following instances:

-If the host is in hard non-OK state, notifications for services on this host won't be sent out.
+Note: If the host is in a hard or soft non-OK state, notifications for services on this host won't be sent out.

 Each host and service definition has a <contact_groups> option that specifies what contact groups receive notifications for that particular host or service.
 Contact groups can contain one or more individual contacts.